 Once you’ve built your own customers’ journey, consider running an ideation session and this cheat cards deck will make it successful.

-Think of the ways you can fix the pains of your clients and enhance the things they enjoy.
+Think of the ways you can fix the pains of your customer's experience and enhance the things they enjoy.
 For example, you can create more relevant and honest ads, focus on other channels to reach your audience, work with negative reviews on the internet, and so on.
 Look for opportunities.

 And you know what?
 Let's not draw this out into a lifetime special.
 Build your own car rental customer journey now.
 And feel free to take our personas and car sharing journey map as a source for your inspiration: